plz/E-Series-Graphite-Grafana/README.md

 * Benchmark
 * Scalar::Util

-Setting up the Web Proxy
+Setting up the Web Proxy (optional step)
 -------------------------------------------------------------------------------
 The need of a Web Proxy instance will depend on the E-Series model you are trying to monitor.
 E2800 and other newer models already ship SANtricity System